-- Online-Click on the EIN link at www.irs.gov/businesses/small.
-The EIN is issued immediately once the application information is validated. - By telephone at 1-800-829-4933 from 8:00 a.m. to 8:00 p.m. in the corporation's local time zone.

-By mailing or faxing Form SS-4, Application for Employer Identification Number.
+- Online-Click on the EIN link at www. irs.gov/businesses/small.
+The EIN is issued immediately once the application information is validated. - By telephone at 1-800-829-4933 from 7:00 a.m. to 10:00 p.m. in the corporation's local time zone. - By mailing or faxing Form SS-4, Application for Employer Identification Number.

-If the corporation has not received its EIN by the time the return is due, write "Applied for" in the space for the EIN.
-For more details, see Pub.
-583.
+If the corporation has not received its EIN by the time the return is due, enter "Applied for" and the date you applied in the space for the EIN.
+For more details, see the instructions for Form SS-4.